 In the mid-20th century, due to criminal use that was hyped by popular myth and culture, strong restrictions and outright bans were implemented against automatic knives.
 This has changed in the last few decades but there are still myths surrounding OTF knives as to the legality of owning and using one.

-OTF knives are either outright or practically illegal in only 10 states and the District of Columbia.
+OTF knives are either outright or practically illegal in a handful of states and the District of Columbia.
 Some of these states allow possession and use for people with disabilities.
 In all other states, simple possession is legal.

 Due to the now widespread legality of these knives, several large and well-known knife manufacturers have been producing high-quality OTF knives for several years, including Benchmade, Smith & Wesson and Schrade, just to name a few.